TauqeerAhmad5201/use-reducer/README.md

 ## useReducer
 The useReducer() hook lets you separate the state management from the rendering logic of the component. const [state, dispatch] = useReducer(reducer, initialState) accepts 2 arguments: the reducer function and the initial state.

+The useReducer Hook returns the current stateand a dispatchmethod.